 But okay, allow that once in a rare while a hermit stays completely apart from all contact with the rest of the human race, and yet that someone finds a motive to murder him; that too, we must note, strains credulity, for what motive might there be? — but, say it happens anyway.

 In that rare instance, the only type of person likely to want to bring an action is the one who wants to protect some class of society (dwellers in the nearest village, for example) that fears the killer will repeat his evil deed.
 No, I grant it is not likely.
 But I do not grant that it is less likely that, in identical circumstances, a government police and justice system would pursue the killer with any probability of success.
 They have other fish to fry.
 Who, they’d think, cares about an unknown hermit?
 He doesn’t even vote!

-The objector knows, I trust, how “The Poor” have been used as a feeble excuse for all manner of socialistic intervention in the last 150 years.
+The objector knows, I trust, how “The Poor” have been used as a feeble excuse for all manner of socialistic intervention in the last one hundred fifty years.
 We should therefore tread very carefully in using them in support of government justice.

 There is in any case a simple way in which a market in justice would compensate those too poor to afford the fees.
 Enterprisers (like those today scorned as “ambulance chasers”) would be watching out for exactly such cases, and would offer to front the money in exchange for a share of the restitution awarded.

 Yes, that would mean the actual victim would receive only a share of thosedamages, his “angel” pocketing the rest.
 But competition would operate there too, and so the price of such assistance would be kept low.